lubeda/EspHoMaTriXv2/README.md

 **icons2html** (optional, boolean): If true, generate the HTML-file (*filename*.html) to show all included icons.  (default = `false`)

+**always_show_rl_indicators** (optional, boolean): If true, always show the r/l indicators on all screens.
+Default is to not show either on clock, date, full, and bitmap screens, left on icon, or if display gauge displayed.

 ***Example output:***
 ![icon preview](./images/icons_preview.png)